 There’s so much for families to see at the Smithsonian National Museum of American History!
 Flanked by the National Mall, this popular DC museum attracts visitors of all ages, but it’s fantastic for toddlers too.
 In fact, it offers kids lots of chances to immerse themselves in the exhibits in a way a typical museum wouldn’t.
 Play president behind the podium, learn about some of the country’s greatest inventors, take in chic gowns worn by America’s First Ladies, and soak in cultural icons like Dorothy’s red slippers from The Wizard of Oz.

 For something interactive, Wegmans Wonderplace is the National Mall’s first exhibition specifically designed for children 0 to 6.
 And for older kids between 6 and 12, there is Draper Spark!
 Lab, which turns kids into inventors!
 Both exhibitions are currently closed due to COVID-19, but check the website for the latest updates.
-The National Museum of American History is open most days of the week.
 Learn more on their website.

 For more information on DC’s best family museums, read our list of the Best Washington DC Museums For Kids By Age!